marinasundstrom/MySite/input/posts/docker-and-kubernetes-an-introduction.md

 Now you can distribute the image, and others can easily run it without having to install any dependencies except Docker.

 The Nginx image is based on an image of the lightweight Alpine Linux distribution.
 So that is how Docker put software in composable layers.

+Using the Docker Compose (docker-compose) tool, you can orchestrate multiple containers.
+For instance, your web app running in one container, and a database server in another.
+The beauty is in that you describe your configuration in one file, and the Docker Compose tool essentially translates it into Docker commands.
+You simply tell Docker Compose to start everything.

 ### How it relates to Microservices